Air Astana Flight 1388: Investigation

 The investigation revealed that the aileron cables were installed incorrectly.
 This caused the aileron controls to reverse.
 Since the roll control surfaces include spoilers, which were not affected by the mistake, the situation could not have been handled with just reversing inputs.

 The investigation blamed the aircraft manufacturer for unsatisfactory maintenance instructions, the supervising authorities for failing to supervise the maintenance crew, who lacked the skills to perform the heavy maintenance, and the flight crew for failing to notice the condition during pre-flight control checks.

 In popular culture

-The accident was featured in season 23, episode 5, of the Canadian documentary series Mayday, titled "Control Catastrophe".
+The accident of Air Astana Flight 1388 was featured in the 2023 episode "Control Catastrophe", of the Canadian-made, internationally distributed documentary series Mayday.